 - Typical signs and symptoms related to teen drug use.

 - How to discuss drug or alcohol use with your child.

-- How your teen’s use and behaviors are affecting the family.
+- How your teen’s drug use and behaviors are affecting the family.

 - Information about addiction and how treatments can help.

-- A list of specific services you can contact as soon as possible to get your teen treatment if necessary.
+- A list of specific services you can contact as soon as possible to get treatment for your teen if necessary.

 Some hotlines will ask if they could follow up with you in a couple weeks to see how things are going.
 This is entirely up to you, but it could be helpful.

 As a parent, you’ve experienced great joy watching your child grow up.
 Sure, there were some bumps along the road.
 Some difficult times.
 And maybe this seems to be one of the hardest.
 With the proper support, your teen and family will get the help necessary to triumph over this difficult time.

 Last updated: March 8, 2023

 |↑1||The National Institute on Drug Abuse Blog Team.
 Brain and Addiction.
 National Institute on Drug Abuse for Teens website. https://teens.drugabuse.gov/drug-facts/brain-and-addiction.
 Accessed July 22, 2020.|

 |↑2||NIDA.
 Drug Overdoses in Youth.
 National Institute on Drug Abuse website. https://teens.drugabuse.gov/drug-facts/drug-overdoses-youth.
 July 16, 2020.
 Accessed September 15, 2020.|

 |↑3||The National Institute on Drug Abuse Blog Team.
 Tolerance, Dependence, Addiction: What’s the Difference?
 National Institute on Drug Abuse for Teens website. https://teens.drugabuse.gov/blog/post/tolerance-dependence-addiction-whats-difference.
 January 12, 2017.
 Accessed July 22, 2020.|